-Most annuities have provisions that allow you to withdraw a percentage of the value of the contract each year up to a certain limit.
+Most guaranteed annuities have provisions that allow you to withdraw a percentage of the value of the contract each year up to a certain limit.
 However, withdrawals will reduce the contract value and the value of any protected benefits.
 Excess withdrawals above the restricted limit typically incur “surrender charges” within the first five to 15 years of the contract.
 Because annuities are designed as long-term retirement income vehicles, withdrawals made before age 59.5 are subject to a 10% penalty fee, and all withdrawals may be subject to income taxes.

 Who Should Buy Annuities?

 With pension offerings on the decline and contribution limits on your other retirement instruments, you might want to consider a fixed income component to your retirement strategy.
-In short, adding an annuity may be an opportunity to help ensure a portion of your retirement income will be guaranteed.
+In short, adding an annuity product may be an opportunity to help ensure a portion of your retirement income will be guaranteed.